 Background: babies born preterm (before 37 weeks) often have serious health problems and sometimes need surgery.
-Inguinal hernia (where the intestine protrudes through the abdominal wall) is the commonest condition where surgery is needed.
+Inguinal hernia (IH) (where the intestine protrudes through the abdominal wall) is the commonest condition where surgery is needed.
 General anaesthetics for surgery can disrupt breathing and cause other complications in preterm babies.
-Regional anaesthetics including spinal block (injection) might avoid complications.
-Whether this improves outcomes for preterm babies having surgery has been unclear.
-The review found that there is not enough evidence from trials to show whether or not spinal block improves outcomes for a preterm baby having surgery for inguinal hernia.
+Regional anaesthetics including spinal block (injection) might avoid complications such as pauses in breathing in the first 24 hours after surgery.
+Whether this improves outcomes for preterm babies having surgery is unclear because no trials have looked at the effects of anaesthetics on brain function in older children.

 Study characteristics: seven small trials comparing spinal with general anaesthesia in the repair of IH were identified.